PREVIOUS: Leaving (#1)

 • One or both may be experiencing personal problems & possibly blame the other, rather than facing their own issues.
 But when people are no longer getting their needs met from their partner, they shut down the lines of communication & turn elsewhere

 • People can start punishing each other for their own disappointment & loneliness: “Well, she/he hasn’t helped me in a long time, so I’m not doing this for her/him”

 – may be the kind of thinking behind further withdrawal.

-Normal: The 2 people have been in a committed relationship, but no longer see themselves in the dyad.
+Normal: Now these 2 people who have been in a committed relationship, no longer see themselves in the dyad.
 They’ve withdrawn their emotions & are ‘spending‘ them elsewhere.
 Deep emotional distance is an indicator that the union is no longer salvageable.
-Each person knows in their mind & heart they’ve detached, & need to protect themselves
+Each person knows in their mind & heart they’ve detached, & need to protect themself

 • They reorganize their lives to avoid being together & may even verbalize it: “I don’t want to talk to ____”.